Nadezhda Udaltsova: Revolution

 Like many of her avant-garde contemporaries, Udaltsova embraced the October Revolution.
 In 1917, she was elected to the Club of the Young Leftist Federation of the Professional Union of Artists and Painters and began work in various state cultural institutions, including the Moscow Proletkult.
 In 1918, she joined the Free State Studios, first working as Malevich's assistant, and then heading up her own studio.
 She also collaborated with Aleksei Gan, Aleksei Morgunov, Aleksandr Rodchenko and Malevich on a newspaper entitled Anarkhiia (Anarchy).
 In 1919, Udaltsova contributed eleven works from the time she was working in Tatlin's studio to the "Fifth State Exhibition."
-She also married her second husband, the painter Alexander Drevin.
 When Vkhutemas, the Russian state art and technical school, was established in 1920, she was appointed professor and senior lecturer and would remain on staff until 1934.
 In 1920 she also became a member of the Institute of Artistic Culture (InKhuK) and actively participated in discussions there on the fate of easel art.
 However, when the Institute endorsed Constructivism and declared the end of easel painting, she resigned her membership in protest in 1921.
 In 1922 she participated in the First Russian Art Exhibition in Berlin.

 Fauvism and a return to the figurative

 In the early 1920s, Udaltsova's work began to show a turn away from the radical avant-garde and a sensibility more aligned with artists associated with the Jack of Diamonds, among them Ilya Mashkov, Petr Konchalovsky and Aristarkh Lentulov, exhibiting her Fauvist portraits and landscapes alongside them at the Vkhutemas "Exhibition of Paintings" of 1923 and also at the Venice "Biennale" of 1924.
 She also continued to teach, including instruction in textile design at Vhkutemas and the Textile Institute in Moscow from 1920 until 1930.

 Under the influence of Drevin, Udaltsova returned to nature and began painting landscapes.
 Between 1926 and 1934 they traveled widely, painting the Ural and Altai Mountains, as well as landscapes in Armenia and Central Asia.
 From 1927 to 1935, she contributed to national and international exhibitions and participated with Drevin in joint exhibitions at the Russian Museum (1928) and in Erevan, Armenia (1934).

+In 1933, Udaltsova's contributions to the exhibition of "Artists of the RSFSR Over the Last Fifteen Years" was publicly criticized for so-called "formalist tendencies."

-Repression and rehabilitation
+Repression

+On 17 January 1938, Udaltsova's husband Aleksandr Drevin was arrested by the NKVD as part of the Great Purge Latvian Operation.
+Drevin was executed in on 26 February 1938.
+Udaltsova became blacklisted from the Soviet art world.

-In 1932–33, Udaltsova's contributions to the exhibition of "Artists of the RSFSR Over the Last Fifteen Years" were publicly criticized for so-called "formalist tendencies."
-In 1938 Alexander Drevin was arrested and executed by the NKVD, and Udaltsova became a persona non grata in the world of Soviet art.
-She was allowed a solo exhibition at the Moscow Union of Soviet Artists in 1945, and after Stalin's death, she contributed to a group exhibition at Moscow's House of the Artist in October 1958.
+In 1945, Udaltsova was allowed a solo show at the Moscow Union of Soviet Artists.
+Following Stalin's death, Udaltsova contributed to a group exhibition at Moscow's House of the Artist in October 1958.

+Personal life

+In 1908, Udaltsova married the historian Alexander Udaltsov but later divorced.
+In 1919, Udaltsova married the Latvian painter Aleksandr Drevin.
+Udaltsova and Drevin had one son, the sculptor Andrei Drevin.

-Udaltsova died in 1961 in Moscow.
+On 25 January 1961 Udaltsova died in Moscow aged 75.

-Influence
+Legacy

 The Udaltsova crater on Venus is named after her.
-Her son was the prominent Russian sculptor Andrei Drevin (1921–1996).